cloudant-labs/emilio/README.md

 ---

 * 122 'when; token is indented two levels
+* 123 indentation does not increase two levels after trailing operator
+* 124 indentation does not increase two levels with prefixed operator
 * 130 exports indented correctly

 * 22x spaces around operators
 * 22x spaces after commas
 * 22x no spaces before commas
 * 22x no spaces before semicolons
+* 22x no spaces before dot
 * 22x no spaces after `{[(`
 * 22x no spaces before `)]}`